toml-f/toml-f/README.md

 python3 -m http.server -d _doc
 ```

-And open the down URL in a browser.
+And open the shown URL in a browser.

 ### Translating the documentation